Gageperrin/it-notes/aws/database-specialty.md

 #### Automation using CodePipeline ####

+Example: Automate schema updates to an RDS database.

+Have a CodeBuild project that can point to a source code repo containing the buildspec file.
+The pre-change DB schema is stored as an RDS snapshot.
+The first step in the CodeBuild process is to use the CLI to restore the RDS snapshot to a new instance.
+The process pauses while the snapshot restore completes before proceeding.

+The next step is to validate the restored data, apply the schema changes, and perform app validation.
+Then validate restored data.If the validation is successful, complete the build and remove the restored DB instance.
+Then approve the schema change.

 ### Migration Strategies

 #### Rs of Cloud Migration ####

+1. Rehost - "lift and shift"
+2. Replatform - move into a managed service
+3. Repurchase - purchase new software
+4. Refactor - re-architect the solution
+5. Retire - get rid of an old application
+6. Retain - keep as is

 #### AWS Schema Conversion Tool ####

+1. SCT is not a managed service but is downloaded and run locally.
+2. Configure source and target database connections, must be available from the local instance at the same time.
+3. Generate the Database Migration Assessment Report.
+4. Convert the source database schema to the target engine.
+5. Apply schema, procedure and code to target database.

+AWS Schema Conversion Tool can convert OTLP schemas from Microsoft SQL Server, MySQL, Oracle, PostgreSQL, IBM Db2, Apache Cassandre, and Sybase.
+It can be destined for Amazon RDS, EC2, Aurora, DynamoDB and S3.

+For OLAP, it can convert from Microsoft SQL Server, Greenplum Database, Netezza, Oracle, Teradata, and Vertica.
+It can be destined for Redshift, EC2, and S3.

 #### AWS Database Migration Service ####

+DMS Workflow:
+1. Create a replication server
+2. Create source and target endpoints
+3. Create migration and tasks for data migration
+  a.
+Full load of existing data
+  b.
+Application of cached changes
+  c.
+Ongoing changes

+DMS can take the following as sources:
+* Oracle
+* SQL Server
+* Azure SQL
+* PostgreSQL
+* MySQL
+* SAP ASE
+* MongoDB
+* S3
+* IBM Db2 LUW

+Targets:
+* Oracle
+* SQL Server
+* PostgreSQL
+* MySQL
+* Redshift
+* SAP ASE
+* S3
+* DynamoDB
+* Kinesis Data Streams
+* Apache Kafka
+* Amazon Elasticsearch
+* DocumentDB
+* Neptune

+## Migration Execution and Validation

+### DB Migration Cycle

+1. Plan
+2. Schema conversion
+3. Data migration
+4. Application update
+5. Test
+6. DB cutover (if necessary)

+### DB Cutover Options

+Offline migration:
+1. Start write downtime (switch DB to read-only)
+2. Migrate and verify data
+3. Point application to new DB
+4. End downtime

+Flash-cut migration:
+1. Start DMS in continuous data replication mode
+2. When synced, verify the data
+3. Start downtime
+4. Deploy new application version
+5. End downtime

+Active/Active Database Configuration:
+1. Copy data to target
+2. Set up 2-way replication
+3. Alternative to 2-way replication
+4. Verify data
+5. Migrate traffic to target

+Incremental migration:
+1. Migrate from one DB in small parts with various AWS services
+2. Microservice 1
+3. Microservice 2 etc.

+# Management and Operations